kalaiselvan369/kalaiselvan369.github.io/docs/_posts/2023-06-09-oop-basics-kotlin.markdown

 {% gist 1c93823b0b07fe71973440778791eac4 %}

-## Access Modifiers
+## Visibility Modifiers

 1. public
 2. private
 3. protected
+4. internal

+Let's see how visibility modifiers applies to class members

+> Properties, Functions that belong to a class are called as class members

+### Public

+- Class members are accessible to anyone outside the class provided that the class containing the members is public.
+- To a class be public we need not declare it explicitly `public`

+### Private

+Members visible only to other members of the same class

+{% gist 6b109a2674701772a1d509a7228d93f3 %}

+### Protected

+Same as private but the members visible to the subclass also.

+{% gist b3c8ef6a387c372ec70985c97c07ac23 %}

+### Internal

-4. internal - it is accessible only inside the module in which the class/function/property is declared
+`internal` is accessible only inside the module in which the classes, functions and properties are declared

-### Top level function/property/classes
+### Top level Function | Property | Class

+Classes, Functions and Properties that are declared inside a package within a file with extension `.kt` are said to be top level.

 Top level functions, property and classes that are declared `private` are accessible only within the file where they are declared.

 {% gist 33a1acd7caa1b8ceb7e2ee931a69fbed %}

+`protected` modifier doesn't apply to top level class, property and function.

 ## Packages